Best No-Exam Life Insurance Companies in 2026

 State Farm

-- Quick Snapshot: No-exam term and final expense life insurance; rated “best overall” by MoneyGeek(1)(score: 99) and “best instant coverage” by US News.(2)
+- Quick snapshot: No-exam term and final expense life insurance; rated “Best Instant Coverage” by US News.¹

 - Stand-out features: Strong customer service and financial stability.